augustinasjucas/CodeEvaluationSystem/README.md

 In this system, one can create and store competitive programming tasks.
 Each task consist
 - a statement of the task;
 - tests which validate the correctness of some possible solution to the task;
-- [optional], a checker program, which tests whether the solution to the problem was correct).
+- [optional] a checker program, which tests whether the solution to the problem was correct).

 The system is capable of:
 - displaying the statement of the task;